typedb/typedb/docs/pages/documentation/3-querying-with-graql/insert-queries.md

 ### has

-Add a attribute of the given type to the concept.
+Add an attribute of the given type to the concept.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#shell5" data-toggle="tab">Graql</a></li>